oasis-open/cti-stix-slider/slider_log_messages.rst

 resolves_to_refs in [id] not representable in STIX 1.x                                                              Content not supported in STIX 1.x - Dropping                518     Warn    convert_domain_name_c_o
 Multiple Network Traffic extensions in [id] not supported yet                                                       Content not supported in STIX 1.x - Dropping                519     Warn    determine_1x_object_type
 The user_id property of [id] in STIX 2.0 is only represented as a property in STIX 1.x on UnixUserAccount objects   Content not supported in STIX 1.x - Dropping                520     Warn    convert_user_account_pattern
+The path property in [id] is the only directory property supportable in STIX 1.x. [property] is ignored             Content not supported in STIX 1.x - Dropping                521     Warn    add_scalar_file_property_pattern
+Nested Archive Files in [id] not handled yet                                                                        Content not supported in STIX 1.x - Dropping                522     Warn    add_file_archive_extension_pattern
+STIX 1.x can only store the body and headers of an email message in [id] independently                              Content not supported in STIX 1.x - Dropping                523     Warn    convert_email_message_c_o
+Cannot convert STIX 2.0 content that contains intrusion-sets                                                        Content not supported in STIX 1.x - Dropping                524     Error   convert_bundle
 The [property] property in [id] can refer to any object, so it is not handled yet.
 STIX slider currently doesn't process this content          601     Warn    add_list_file_property_pattern number indicies in [id] not handled, yet                                                                            STIX slider currently doesn't process this content          602     Warn    *many* in convert_pattern.py
 Unable to determine STIX 1.x type for [id]                                                                          STIX slider currently doesn't process this content          603     Error   convert_cyber_observable